Exemplary Cases Title

 - Virnetx Inc. v.
 Microsoft Corp.Attorneys at the firm represented VirnetX in its patent infringement action against Microsoft involving virtual private network technology.
 In 2011, a jury awarded VirnetX a $105 million verdict after finding that Microsoft’s infringement was willful.
 The case settled after VirnetX moved for a permanent injunction.
 Caldwell Cassady & Curry later represented VirnetX in subsequent litigation over additional infringement by Microsoft, and Microsoft settled before trial in 2014.

 - Smartflash LLC v.
 Apple Inc., et al. and Smartflash LLC v.
-SamsungThe firm represents Smartflash in its patent infringement actions involving Smartflash’s data storage and access system patents, which are infringed by Apple’s iTunes store and the Google Play feature in Samsung’s and HTC’s products.
-In February 2015, a jury awarded Smartflash $532,900,000 in its verdict and found that Apple’s infringement was willful.
+SamsungThe firm represented Smartflash in its patent infringement actions involving the company’s data storage and access system patents against Apple’s iTunes store and the Google Play feature in Samsung and HTC products.

 - Summit 6 LLC v.
 Samsung Electronics Co.
 Ltd, Facebook Inc., et al.Mr.
 Caldwell represented Summit 6 in its patent infringement action in the U.S. District Court for the Northern District of Texas involving the company’s patents that cover the compression of images prior to uploading.
 All parties other than Samsung settled before a 2013 trial that ended with a Dallas jury awarding $15 million to Summit 6 in its verdict against Samsung.